Easy Egg-in-a-Bagel Breakfast

 Take a round cookie cutter that is about 2 inches in diamer (you can also use another shape such as a heart or star) set it over the bagel hole, and cut down, creating a bigger hole.

 Set a frying pan over medium-high heat and melt the butter.
 Put the bagel in the butter.
 Crack the egg in the center of the bagel so the yolk settles inside the hole.
 Sprinkle with salt and pepper to taste..
 Cook for a few minutes until the bagel browns lightly and the white begins to set.
 Use a spatula to flip the bagel over.
 Season with salt and pepper on the second side and continue to cook until the yolk is done to your liking.
-If you are using spinach, add it to the pan and saute just until wilted.
+If you are using spinach, add it to the pan for just a few seconds to wilt.